mog96/Seed/README.md

 Each connection has two clients, every message is bounced back to both with info on contract, effort level, etc. Pretty simple backend, more going on in Angular on the client side.

 ### `handlers.py`
-Most HTML requests are resolved in handlers.py, except those that rely on Websocket Connection variables — specifically AdminHandler for the admin screen.
+Most HTML requests are resolved in handlers.py, except those that rely on websocket Connection variables — specifically AdminHandler for the admin screen.
 This module is pretty self explanatory.
 Contains some leftover handlers from UbiquityLab.

 ## Client-side